MikeWebPrint/weather-app/README.md

 ## Installation & Usage
-No installation is necessary to use this application, just visitint the URL and searching for a city.
-I've set it up so that a user can enter just a city name, but to assure the correct city returns, the user can also include the two letter state in the search field (ex: Springfield, IL or Springfield, MA)
+No installation is necessary to use this application, just visiting the URL and searching for a city.
+I've set it up so that a user can enter just a city name, but to assure the correct city returns, the user can also include the two letter state in the search field (ex: Springfield, IL or Springfield, MA).
+Note, the geocoding API accepts a state as input, but the weather API does not include the state in returned data, so I was not able to display the state in the Current Weather section.

-I learned...
+I learned how to use fetch and then functions to request data, and then pass that data to another API before returning it to the application.
+I also learned how to use Bootstrap grid card layout.